-Hip Hop for Contemporary Dancers w/ Markeith: This class is geared towards the already body-concious mover.
+Intermediate Hip Hop w/ Markeith Wiley: This class is geared towards the already body-concious mover.
 You will learn breakdancing, popping and krumping techniques and discover how to train, access and strengthen the fast twitch muscles used in hip hop.
 Dress comfortably with a good pair of street shoes.
 Get ready to sweat and get your groove on.

 Hip Hop w/ Jaret Hughes: Learn to move and groove with just the basics.
 Learn today’s hottest Hip Hop moves with an occassional old skool flare including progressions across the floor.
 This high energy, intense class is sure to get you movin and groovin and not to mention…SWEATIN!!!!
 Dress comfortably in non-restrictive clothing and sneakers. top

 Beginning Odissi Dance w/ Ratna Roy: Odissi is a classical dance style from Eastern India.
-Tracing its origins to 2nd century BC, Orissi combines dance and theatre.
-The Beginning class focuses on the grammar and vocabulary of the dance through exercises, footwork, eye-chin-neck coordinations, and hand gestures (mudras).
-It works with the total body, including facial expressions. top
+Tracing its origins to 2nd century BC, Odissi combines dance and theatre.
+The Beginning class focuses on the grammar and vocabulary of the dance through yoga stretches, exercises, footwork, eye-chin-neck coordinations, hand gestures (mudras), foot positions, and walks/gaits.
+The dance style works with the total body, including facial expressions and pranayama (yoga). top

 West African w/Sarah Lee: West African dance explores movement and cultural traditions from Senegal and Guinea.
 Through her extensive training and 8 trips to Guinea, Sarah Lee, offers her knowledge from some of the best West African dancers and instructors in the world, including: Alseny Bangoura, Mamadama Camara, Aly Mara and Sorel Conte.
 Accompanied by live drumming, experience the infectious enthusiasm, playfulness, and generosity of spirit found in West African dance. top